tricx/tricx.github.io/_posts/2013-10-22-zweistimmige_inventionen.md

 A hi-fi system / ghetto blaster.<br />

-The recordings of the fifteen Two-Part Inventions and one Three-Part Sinfonia of J.S.Bach, that I have learned for this work and recorded myself.<br />
+The recordings of the fifteen Two-Part Inventions and one Three-Part Sinfonia of J.S.Bach, which I have learned for this work and recorded myself.<br />

 A framed image that shows the wooden framework for a swing at a playground, where the swing is missing and the ground is covered with additional soil.<br />